ZihxS/golang-gorm-datatables/README.md

 ## Roadmap to v1

-- [ ] Create Example on Server Side
+- [ ] Create example on server side.
-- [ ] Create Example on Client Side
+- [ ] Create example on client side.
-- [ ] Create Own Documentation Website
+- [ ] Create own documentation website.
 - [ ] Add slice or array format for datatables response.
 - [ ] Well proper for all possible complex queries.
 - [ ] Better performance and memory allocation.